GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         [*] create signup function on frontend js
         [*] when a user signs in their infomation is displayed to them on the frontend

+    2/19/20

+        Today I will be added a templating engine to load a users page when the login, from there they can explore other users as well as look at their liked/favorited photos

+        [*] npm i pug morgan helmet and require them in the index.js file

 TODO: